nighthawkcoders/APCSA/_posts/2022-09-19-HM-program_design.md

 ![uml]({{site.baseurl}}/images/UML_logo.png)

-## Project Ideas
+## Project Planning
 > Look for a real need, Teacher/Student need, Educational Study or Simulation, Campus Club, Campus Interest, Business Interest, Charitable Organization, etc.  Of course, the greatest interest is <mark>Student Interest</mark>.
-It does not work if only one student is interested.
+The project will not work if only one student is interested.
-- Starting Objective is to begin a code base.
-Part of the vision is to  build skills for AP and Teacher requirements.
+    - Program Purpose and Function.
+Think about inputs, outputs, UI, and data that will be in the program.
     - Be sure to pick something that you don't burn out on after a couple of weeks.
 If you are a couple days into something and it is not working it is best to change.
-- IMO, it is much more interesting to work on something that has 3rd party interest and that you can ultimately acquire a 3rd party interest.
-Working to acquire accolades is a big motivator.
+    - IMO, it is much more interesting to work on something that has 3rd party interest or that you design something with intention to acquire a 3rd party interest.
+Working on something to acquire accolades is a big motivator.
+- Begin a code base.
+Some of ideation may come in play with code.
+This could also be done in Jupyter Notebooks.
+- Data Abstraction.
+UML is pictured in article.
+Think about how data will be formed and managed.
+- Managing Complexity.
+Think about frontend and backend portions of the system.
+Remember this is a Java course, so data needs to be managed in Java.
+- Object Oriented Design and Procedural Abstraction.
+Design some of the key objects of the system.
+Think about the key elements of User Design.
+This should help you divide work amongst team.
+Effectually, you will be creating the sub systems of the system in this design effort.
+- Algorithm Implementation.
+The key aspects of your project and its algorithms must be considered, prototyped early.
+This will help you understand capabilities of team and some of the longer/research required activities.
+- Testing.
+Be sure that you are performing iteration and testing as you go.
+Do not stack things up or integrate infrequently.
+Develop, Integrate, Test weekly!!!
+Also, think about the things that needs to be tested.
+Think about how to put data into the system auto magically to ensure quality is produced and everything is easily validated.

+## Teacher Needs
 > PBL.
 Concept/Idea in CSA Education.
 This could be achieved using Blogging and Jupyter.
 Some have said, it is possible to pass the AP exam in 1 month of study.
 This would be 30 lessons / 1 hour lessons.
 - Highlight all 10 Units from CB.
 - Remake CB site to be Student Friendly, More Code, and less Video.